Anthony McIntyre (right) outside his cellblock with Pat Livingstone in 1992

 It's not a good feeling.
 It causes me great anguish that people have been arrested, because this was not what the project was about.
 The project was about gathering historical evidence, not prosecution evidence.
 I did not want to make a political intervention.
 Whether other people wanted to use it for that purpose is another matter.
 I didn't want to use it to have a go at Gerry Adams.

-Surely you must have been aware that there was a risk of this material to be used in this way?
+Surely you were aware of the potential risk that the material would be used in this way?

 The argument that it was "maliciously compiled" would have to show that there was some intellectual dishonesty, and that we prompted people to say things that weren't true to maliciously present Gerry Adams as a member of the IRA.